sc0ttkclark/debug-wp-redirect/readme.txt

 * To enable redirect debugging in the admin dashboard of a site: `define( 'DEBUG_WP_REDIRECT_ADMIN', true );`
 * To only show redirect debugging to logged-in admins of a site: `define( 'DEBUG_WP_REDIRECT_LOGGED_IN_ADMIN', true );`
 * To only show redirect debugging to logged-in users of a site: `define( 'DEBUG_WP_REDIRECT_LOGGED_IN', true );`
+* To only show redirect debugging to logged-in user ID(s) of a site: `define( 'DEBUG_WP_REDIRECT_LOGGED_IN_USER_ID', true );`

 = Usage: Enabling debugging through PHP in your own code =

-You can programmatically enable/disable debugging when you have your own code you want to start/stop debugging after a certain point.
+You can enable/disable debugging when you have your own code you want to start/stop debugging after a certain point.

 These functions will start/stop debugging the redirects whether it's on a frontend or admin dashboard request.